tbazina/rehab/readme.md

 # UpperExtremity URDF Export from Blender

+This repository contains a ROS package for an upper-limb rehabilitation device.
+It includes URDF/Xacro models for the complete device, its upper-extremity components, and a 9-DOF hand, together with meshes, RViz launch/configuration files, joint-dependency parameters, kinematics and IK assets, and a TF publisher for visualization and analysis.

+The main contents are:

+- `urdf/`: robot descriptions and component meshes for the rehabilitation device, forearm, upper extremity, and hand.
+- `launch/`, `rviz/`, and `config/`: ROS visualization launch files, RViz configurations, and hand joint-dependency parameters.
+- `kinematics/`, `models/`, and `scripts/`: kinematic references, Blender models, IK outputs, and the hand-device TF publisher.

 1. Rotate model (Euler coordinates of root link) -> y-axis points upoward
 2. Export URDF
 3. Indent XML in Gvim  :'<,'>!xmllint --format -